Skip to main content

 Maintaining church property management is a valuable part of your church.
 The look of your church may not make God shine brighter on your congregation, but it will attract more people interested in finding out what you’re all about.
 However, it isn’t just how your church cosmetically looks but how organized it is that keeps people involved.

 As such, I recommend next taking a look at what church administration is all about.
-Like facility management, your church admin responsibilities aren’t the most glamorous aspect of your church.
+Your church admin may have taken church administrator training.
+Their responsibilities may not be the most glamorous in your church.
 That said, the effects of neglecting it are clearly felt.
 Find out more about what the church administration job description entails and why you need it here

 Cody Perez is an editor for Venture 4th Media, dealing with editing, general content creation, and assisting with launching new websites.
 He also writes for a variety of large media companies, including IGN and Destructoid.
 Cody currently studies remotely for Tokyo International University, focusing on Business Economics and Japanese, which has complemented his 10+ years of experience in marketing, public relations, social media, and content creation.